Requests for Proposals #10-92400-20-26337

 Authorized under Title IV, Part B, of the Elementary and Secondary Education Act of 1965 (ESEA), as amended the Every Student Succeeds Act of 2015, the primary goal of the state 21st CCLC program is to enable community learning centers to plan, implement, or expand quality OST learning enrichment opportunities to help students meet State standards in core content areas.
 21st CCLC programs must primarily serve children who attend high-poverty schools and priority must be given to serving children in low-performing schools.

-Local education agencies and public or private organizations are eligible to apply for 21st CCLC 4-year awards through a Request for Proposal process.
+Local education agencies and public or private organizations are eligible to apply for 21st CCLC 5-year awards through a Request for Proposal process.
 Requests for Proposals are released intermittently based on the available funding.
-The NM Public Education Department actively supports the creation of community learning centers that:

 October 5, 2020